 psoriasis of the skin or scalp.
 But surgery may be

 used to treat nails that are severely disfigured or damaged from psoriasis.

 Surgical removal of a nail may be done in a clinic or doctor's office as an

 growth of cells that occurs in psoriasis.
 This treatment can be effective, but your skin should be checked often by your

 doctor (at least once or twice a year) for any skin damage or skin

-Complementary or alternative therapies are often used by
+Complementary therapies are often used by

 people with skin diseases, including psoriasis.